DCMLab/standards/docs/source/pipeline/pipeline.rst

 Identifiers are important for making data findable and interoperable but might not always be available.
 Nevertheless, the goal should be to find minimum one of the work or part-of-work identifiers listed below.
-Wikidata identifiers are the gold standard because they often come with a mapping to all other kinds of identifiers.
+Wikidata identifiers are the gold standard because they often come with a mapping to all sorts of other identifiers.
 In addition, Wikidata is a knowledge graph which lets us easily pull additional metadata.
 The site has the drawback that identifiers for less known works are mostly missing as of yet and so are identifiers for individual movements.
 Until the fundamental problem of community-wide work identifiers is solved, we should aim at completing missing